 The City of Brussels

-According to Business Insider, Brussels is currently one of the best places in Europe to be a young creative, and Forbes.com has even listed it as the Leader of the European Contemporary Art Scene in 2017.
-As an art lover, Brussels is a city that cannot be missed, and while you’re there, you might as well try a waffle or two.
+Home to the EU structures, Brussels is currently seen as one of the best places in Europe to be a young creative (Business Insider).
+In 2017, it was listed it as the Leader of the European Contemporary Art Scene by Forbes.
+Nevertheless, Brussels is a city that cannot be missed by any art lover!

-For more research before your trip to ensure that you arrive well-prepared, make sure to explore Uart.
-You can scroll through the art scene of Brussels here
+For further research before your trip to Brussels, make sure to explore Uart and our art map.
+You can also scroll through the art scene of Brussels here.